 Pythagoras’ Theorem tells us that the sides of a right angled triangle are related in the following way:

-If we begin by labelling our triangle with letters and
+If we begin by labelling our triangle with letters and as on the following triangle,

 we have